LiYuhui95/Digital-Imaging-Process/README.md

 # Digital-Imaging-Process
-learning digital image processing, codes are written in matlab the reports are written in Chinese.
+learning digital image processing, codes are written in matlab and the reports are written in Chinese.